kris-jusiak/talks/cppcon-2025/README.md

 Slides
 - normal distrubution picture
     - show that mean make no sense (sound statistics) / multiple runs

-- latency vs thropughput
-    - cpu increateing throughput but not as much latency

 - SHOW graphs for all benchmark runs (together)